Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmPublicIpPrefix.md

 ```

 ### -IpAddressVersion
-Specifies the version of the IP address.
+Specifies the version of the IP prefix.

 ```yaml
 Type: System.String